 Now that we’ve said harsh rules should be two-sided, it’s important to suggest that you DON’T make harsh rules.
 Remember that time can change things.
 Who you are today could change in 10 or 20 years.
 Never create a document that eliminates your basic rights under the law.
 Marital agreements should not be used as swords; rather, they ought to be helpful documents to make sure that both sides are protected.

 When drafting a marital agreement, remember that the document will have an effect on more than just you and your spouse.
 Many people use them in order to protect their children, their personal estate, and so forth.
-If you are on a second or third marriage, later in life, you should strongly consider how the agreement may impact your adult children and other heirs.
+If you are on a second or third marriage, later in life, you should h5ly consider how the agreement may impact your adult children and other heirs.

 Naturally, you can find just about anything on the Internet.
 But you should not try to use a template off the Web to handle such an important and potentially costly decision.
 Simple errors in the technical formalities or the way in which the document is drafted or executed could render it useless later.